-For more than 20 years, Julian residents, their friends and parade lovers from all over have lined up on the town’s main thoroughfare to wave their flags, cheer the marching bands (now four), and salute the U.S. Marine color guards.
-There is always a gang of local bad guys who try to rob the bank, but the sheriff rounds them up before the gunmen can get anything.
+For more than twenty years, Julian residents, their friends and parade lovers from all over have lined up at on the town’s main street to wave their flags, cheer the marching bands, salute the Marine Color Guard, and carry a giant American Flag down the thoroughfare.
+Bands include:

 - Bands from local schools